Donaim/miseq-workflow-pres/slides.md

 ## Many (2) ways to do sequencing

 <NOTE>
+Note that going from sample to consensus is what we call "sequencing".
 Note that for sequencing there has been a lot of effort and standardization.

 Explain two main choices that we have: